sindelio/smart-contracts/README.md

 5. Deadline.sol - Deadline smart contract.
 Used to ascertain the expiration of a deadline before executing functions.
 6. Crowdsale.sol - Crowdsale smart contract.
 Used to raise funds for a project.

+### In truffle_test there's a test for compiling, deploying and testing smart contracts with Truffle and testRPC.

-And there's also my personal study notes so far about Solidity, smart contracts and the Ethereum platform.
+### And there's also solidity_notes.txt, my personal study notes so far about Solidity, smart contracts and the Ethereum platform.